curriculum-vitae

 Lynker

-Lynker was a custom made real-time messaging server for Tynker, engineered to handle a wide range of planned feature releases, from live dashboard notifications to project collaboration and multiplayer game development.
-It was designed to be scalable, reliable, and secure, with a focus on performance and low latency.
+Lynker was a custom-built real-time messaging server for Tynker, designed to support a wide range of features, from live dashboard notifications to project collaboration and multiplayer game development.
+It was engineered for scalability, reliability, security, and low-latency performance.

-I was responsible for the full stack development, from the initial architecture to the final deployment and post-deployment maintenance.
-It was successfully integrated into the Tynker platform, being used to power the Collaborative Learning System, the Live Classes platform and other features that required real-time communication.
+I was responsible for the full stack development, overseeing everything from architecture to deployment and post-launch maintenance.
+Lynker was successfully integrated into the Tynker platform, powering key features like the Collaborative Learning System and the Live Classes platform, as well as other real-time communication needs.

-In retrospect, it was over-engineered, as it was built to support a much higher throughput than it was ever required to handle, as some high throughput features like multiplayer game development were eventually backlogged and shelved due to a shift in priorities.
+In hindsight, it was over-engineered, as it was built to handle a higher throughput than was ultimately needed, with features like multiplayer game development eventually backlogged due to shifting priorities.

 Collaborative Learning System

-Using the Lynker messaging server I previously developed, augmented the Block IDE to have collaborative learning features, such as the ability to share projects, chat about them, comment on code, and monitor changes in real-time.
-This application was granted an U.S. patent.
+Using the Lynker messaging server I previously developed, I enhanced the Block IDE with collaborative learning features, including the ability to share projects, chat about them, comment on code, and monitor changes in real-time.
+This application was awarded a U.S. patent.

 Block IDE - Version 3.0